B-Scan: Beach bed-level Scanner

 - Stand-alone sensor providing remote measurements of beach fluctuation in front of sea defences.

 - Daily profile data to improve accuracy of overtopping forecasts.

-- B-Scan can aid beach management operations when ‘trigger’ levels are defined.
+- B-Scan can aid beach management operations when beach ‘trigger’ levels are reached.

 “Almost anywhere with a Beach Management Plan (BMP) could benefit from this technique, particularly when it can be linked to specific trigger points as defined in the BMP, which automatically feedback alerts to a user base" Martin Davies, Environment Agency

 B-SCAN autonomous bed level sensor being piloted at Dawlish, Devon (left panel), with example scan data (right panel)

 Rip current behaviour and velocity simulated in XBeach

 Beach hazards operational forecasting